yuanchaiyc/Ling471/Assignment-1.md

 In this assignment, you will:

 * Download the data you will be working with in all (or most) of the assignments.
-* Start thinking about language data in data science and machine learning terms
+* Start thinking about language data in data science and machine learning terms.
 * Create and start using a personal repository on GitHub where you will store your code for the class.
-* Start learning how to program in python using the VS Code IDE
+* Start learning how to program in python using the VS Code IDE.
+* Learn how to connect to a remote server and run a python and git there.

 Submission summary: